Caroline Kepnes

-Caroline Kepnes (born 10 November 1976) is an American writer, screenwriter, author, and former entertainment reporter.
-She is best known for her novel series You, consisting of You (2014), Hidden Bodies (2016), You Love Me (2021), and the forthcoming For You and You Only (2023), writing for the 2018–present Lifetime/Netflix television series adaptation of the same name, and the stand-alone novel Providence (2018).
+Caroline Kepnes (born November 10, 1976) is an American writer, screenwriter, author, and former entertainment reporter.
+She is best known for her novel series You, consisting of You (2014), Hidden Bodies (2016), You Love Me (2021), and For You and Only You (2023), writing for the 2018–2025 Lifetime/Netflix television series adaptation of the same name, and the stand-alone novel Providence (2018).

 Career

 Kepnes was born November 1976 on Cape Cod, Massachusetts.
 Her father was Jewish and Kepnes identifies as "half-Jewish."
 During her formative years, she attended Barnstable High School.
 After graduation, she commenced her studies at Brown University.
 Later, she obtained an undergraduate degree in American Civilization and worked as an entertainment reporter for Entertainment Weekly.

 In an interview with the Boston Globe Kepnes said her first paid writing gig was an article on boy bands, for Tiger Beat magazine.
 In addition to her work as a writer, she performed as a background character in the television series The $treet.

 In 2014 Kepnes released her first novel of the thriller series, You.
 Kepnes explained the darkness of You, which deconstructs the romantic-comedy tropes highlighted in many films and shows by making the protagonist a violent stalker and serial killer, saying it was written in a dark period of her life, the year her father died of cancer, and in which she experienced several other personal challenges.
 Later, Kepnes was initially hesitant on labeling Joe, as a few readers argued that his actions classified him as a serial killer.
 The author then clarified her position on the matter, citing that "I remember when I wrote You and someone first referred to Joe as a serial killer.
 I argued 'he’s not a serial killer, he meets these terrible people and has these awful thoughts, but he’s very sensitive'.
 It’s very strange to realise you have written a serial killer."

 In February 2015, it was announced that Greg Berlanti and Sera Gamble would develop a television series based on the novel at Showtime.
 Two years later, it was announced that the series was purchased by Lifetime and put on fast-track development.
 You premiered on September 9, 2018.
 On July 26, 2018, ahead of the series premiere, Lifetime announced that the series had been renewed for a second season.
 On December 3, 2018, it was confirmed that Lifetime had passed on a second season and that Netflix had picked up the series.
 The second season was released exclusively on Netflix on December 26, 2019.
 On January 14, 2020, You was renewed for a third season by Netflix.
 The third season was released on October 15, 2021.
 In October 2021, ahead of the third season premiere, the series was renewed for a fourth season.